 - You can afford to contribute to both accounts

-- You want tax diversification — some pre-tax savings (401k) and some tax-free savings (Roth IRA)
+- You want tax diversification — some tax-deferred savings and some after-tax Roth savings with potentially tax-free qualified withdrawals

-- Draw from Traditional accounts in low-income years when your marginal rate is lower
+- Use Traditional withdrawals in years when your marginal rate is lower

-- Manage your income to stay below thresholds for Medicare surcharges or Social Security taxation
+- Coordinate taxable income with thresholds that affect Medicare surcharges or Social Security taxation

 Common Mistakes to Avoid

-Not contributing enough to get the full employer match This is the most costly mistake in retirement savings.
-If your employer matches 4% and you only contribute 2%, you're giving up half the free money available to you.
+Not contributing enough to get the full employer match If your employer matches contributions up to 4% and you contribute 2%, you may receive less than the available match.
+Review the plan's eligibility and vesting terms before deciding how much to contribute.

 Use the Retirement Savings Calculator to Project Your Balance